LenHodgeman/DP-Access-Management-API/index.md

  [Download PDF](docs\DP Access Management API.pdf){: .btn }&nbsp; &nbsp; &nbsp; &nbsp; [View Repo](https://github.com/LenHodgeman/web-enrollment-sample){: .btn }
 ## Overview
-[DRAFT A90]
+[DRAFT A91]

 The DigitalPersona Access Management API provides a comprehensive set of components and libraries exposing various functions and methods for using the power of the DigitalPersona platform in your own custom-built native and web-based applications.

 Sample programs are also provided, which illustrate the features available through the included APIs.
-This documentation is divided into two major sections, that align with the specific uses of the various API subsets for supported features and platforms.
+This documentation is divided into two major sections that align with the specific uses of the various API subsets for supported features and platforms.
 These sections are

 <table style="width:95%;margin-left:auto;margin-right:auto;">
   <tr>